 Tripathi, R., & Cervone, D., Savani, K. (in press).
-Value of autonomy and the norm of external control: Contrasting effects on the motivation of Indians and Americans.
+Are the motivational effects of autonomy-supportive conditions universal?
+Contrasting results among Indians and Americans.
 Personality and Social Psychology Bulletin.

 Basu, S., & Savani, K.^ (2017).
 Choosing one at a time?
 Simultaneously presented options help people make more optimal decisions than sequentially presented options.
 Organizational Behavior and Human Decision Processes, 139, 76-91.

 [Video illustrating research finding: https://www.youtube.com/watch?v=HeYqrHVMmt4][Harvard Business Review article]

 Savani, K., & Job, V. (2017) Reverse ego-depletion: Acts of self-control can improve subsequent performance in Indian cultural contexts.
 Journal of Personality and Social Psychology, 113, 589-607.

 Savani, K.,* Rattan, A.,* & Dweck, C. S. (2017).
 Is education a fundamental right or a scarce resource?
 Beliefs about intellectual potential shape people’s positions on education.
 Personality and Social Psychology Bulletin, 43, 1284-1295.